-Users of the meeting space may be asked to leave if use is deemed disruptive, contrary to the primary functions of the library, or in any way contrary to library policy.
+Users of the Meeting Rooms may be asked to leave if the use is deemed disruptive, contrary to the primary functions of the library, or in any way contrary to this Policy.

-Groups and/or organizations failing to comply with any part of this policy or the established procedures will be denied further use of the meeting room.
+Individuals, groups, and/or organizations failing to comply with any part of this Policy or the established procedures will be denied further use of the Meeting Rooms.

-Any question of interpretation of this policy will be referred to the Library Director, who will make their recommendations on an interpretation of the Policy.
+Any questions regarding the appropriate interpretation of this Policy will be referred to the Library Director, who will make their recommendations on an interpretation of the Policy.
 The final determination rests with the Board of Trustees.

-Any individual subject to disciplinary action, including but not limited to the rejection of a reservation, the revocation or suspension of Meeting Room use, or the revocation or suspension of library privileges, may appeal the decision of the Director to the Library Trustees within 30 days of such decision.
+Any individual subject to disciplinary action by the Library Director, including but not limited to the rejection of a reservation, the revocation or suspension of Meeting Room use, or the revocation or suspension of library privileges, may appeal the decision of the Director to the Library Trustees within 30 days of such decision.
 The Library Trustees require that all appeals be in writing.
 The Trustees may hold a public hearing on the decision, and shall issue a decision, in writing, either affirming or reversing the Library Director’s decision, within 60 days of receiving the written notice of appeal.